 - 1. Design the heart of the town centre as a 30 km/h slow zone. - 2.
 Create a series of thresholds on the four approaches to the slow zone to help reduce traffic speed before entering the slow zone. - 3.
-Make Criterion Street the preferred place to park by increasing convenient parking and making it visible. - Make primary and secondary public spaces "jump the road" so they incorporate both sides of the street.
+Make Criterion Street the preferred place to park by increasing convenient parking and making it visible. - 4.
+Reduce dominance of highway signage in the slow zone and create consolidated town centre signage that shows parking locations. - 5.
+Make primary and secondary public spaces "jump the road" so they incorporate both sides of the street.